priya-gitTest/kungfuPandas/day_three/Day 3 Exercises.md

 Exercise 2:

-Write a program that takes a filename and a parameter `n` and prints the `n` most common words in the file, and the count of their occurrences, in descending order.
+Write a program that takes a parameter `n` and prints the `n` most common words in the file, and the count of their occurrences, in descending order from the "article.txt" file.

 For example: